Empowering better care.

 Founders Michael Wang and Paul Coyne met in nursing school and continued to work together at New York Presbyterian (NYP).
 Their work in clinical bedside nursing and analytics shed a light on many inefficiencies in the hospital setting and led to many months of research and brainstorming, trying to find ways to solve problems clinicians face every day.
 Together, they conceptualized the idea of the world’s first cognitive patient care assistant.

-Through intentional hardware redundancies, a custom radio frequency antennae, infrared computer vision system, and a small form-factor BLE (Bluetooth Low Energy) beacon, the Inspiren system can precisely and accurately detect the quality of care provided to patients—hospital-wide—allowing for better understanding and a higher standard of care.
+Through intentional hardware redundancies, a custom radio frequency antenna, infrared computer vision system, and a small form-factor BLE (Bluetooth Low Energy) beacon, the Inspiren system can precisely and accurately detect the quality of care provided to patients—hospital-wide—allowing for better understanding and a higher standard of care.

 FINAL FORM + SUITE OF PRODUCTS